Benjamin Ignatius Hayes

-Benjamin Hayes, or Benjamin Ignatius Hayes, (1815–77) was an American pioneer who was the first judge of the district court that served Los Angeles, San Diego and San Bernardino counties in California.
+Benjamin Ignatius Hayes (February 14, 1815 – August 4, 1877) was an American pioneer who was the first judge of the district court that served Los Angeles, San Diego and San Bernardino counties in California.
 His seminal rulings are still cited in that state's courts.

 Personal

 Hayes was born on February 14, 1815, in Baltimore, Maryland, and graduated from St. Mary's University in that city.
 Shortly after graduation, he relocated to Missouri, but in 1849 he "set out from Independence, Missouri, for California, riding one mule and leading another packed with supplies for the trip."
 He joined a train of pioneers and reached a Mormon settlement near San Bernardino, California, in January 1850.
 He stopped again at Mission San Gabriel and reached the "pueblo of Los Angeles" on February 3, looked around, went back to San Gabriel, sold his mules and returned to stay in the pueblo.